Tipping in Mexico: Who to Tip & How Much

 Is it better to tip in USD or pesos?

-It’s always best to tip in Mexican pesos so that workers in Mexico don’t have to spend time converting US cash to pesos at the bank.
+It’s always best to tip in Mexican pesos while in Mexico.
+The reason is Workers in Mexico don’t have to spend time converting US cash to pesos at the bank.

 Is tipping expected at an all-inclusive resort in Mexico?